Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Model of Intra-Cluster Medium

 where $f_\mathrm{b} = \Omega_\mathrm{b}/\Omega_\mathrm{m}$ is the universal baryon fraction, and $\sigma^2 (r)$ is the velocity dispersion profile (for an analytic expression, see Eq.~13 of \citet{Lokas2001} in an isotropic orbit).
 Before rearrangement, the stars are assumed to form within the stellar radius $r_*$, which is determined through the relation $f_\mathrm{b} M_\mathrm{tot} (< r_*) = M_*$, and the total enclosed mass $M_\mathrm{tot} (< r)$ is given by

 The gas component receives energy from the dark matter component through dynamical friction and from the stellar component through feedback processes such as supernova explosions.
-As a result of the rearrangement, the gas profile has the definite boundary, which is denoted as $r_f$.
-The energy conservation is given by
+As a result of the rearrangement, the gas profile has a definite boundary, which is denoted as $r_f$.
+In general, $r_f$ is larger than the halo virial radius $r_\vir$ because gas expands due to energy injection from feedback processes.
+Such gas expansion effect has been considered in halo model approaches to model baryonic effects \citep[see, e.g.,][]{Schneider2015}.
+Energy conservation is given by

-where the left-hand side is the initial energy, and the right-hand side is the sum of kinetic and potential energy of gas after rearrangement $E_{\mathrm{g}, f}$, injection from the dark matter component $\epsilon_\mathrm{DM} |E_\mathrm{DM}|$, and the work due to rearrangement $\Delta E_p$.
+where the left-hand side is the initial energy, and the right-hand side is the sum of the kinetic and potential energy of the gas after rearrangement $E_{\mathrm{g}, f}$, injection from the dark matter component $\epsilon_\mathrm{DM} |E_\mathrm{DM}|$, and the work due to rearrangement $\Delta E_p$.
 The energy of gas after rearrangement is given by